-How are Fats, Oil, and Grease Damaging My Drain?
+How Fats, Oil, and Grease Build Up in Pipes

 What Causes FOG Damage?

-There are many commonly used foods that contain fats, oil, and grease and can cause damage to your drain.
-Be especially mindful when cooking with these foods:
+There are many commonly used foods that contain fats, oil, and grease that can cause damage to your drain.
+Be especially mindful when cleaning up after cooking with these foods: